Understanding Eviction Notices in Iowa

 Step 3: Serve the Lawsuit

-The petition for forcible entry and detainer must be served on the tenant or anyone over 18 at the premises by a process server.
+A process server must serve the petition for forcible entry and detainer on the tenant or anyone over 18 at the premises.
 Alternatively, the lawsuit may be posted at the residence, and a copy sent by certified mail.

 Step 4: Schedule the Hearing